 - Selects this section on the seating chart: Accessible Seating,

-Portland5’s Center’s for the Arts provides the following services in compliance with the Americans with Disabilities Act.
+Portland’5 Centers for the Arts provides the following services at the venues it manages (including Keller Auditorium) in compliance with the America with Disabilities Act.

-Assisted listening devices: Induction loops and headsets available for patrons with a hearing impairment, and may be checked out with ID at the coat checkroom for the performance.
+Induction loops and headsets are available for patrons with hearing impairment and may be checked out with ID at the coat check.

--Wheelchair accessible seating: Portland5’s reserves accessible seating for patrons using wheelchairs and their companion(s).
+-Wheelchair accessible seating: Portland’5 reserves accessible seating for patrons using wheelchairs and their companion(s).

--Ample seating: Portland5’s provides ample chairs for patrons requesting such.
+-Ample seating: Portland’5 provides ample chairs for patrons requesting such.

 -Portland’5 reserves seating for patrons with interpretive signer requests.
 Requests from patrons are forwarded to the presenter for ADA compliance.